-Aim Higher and Hit the Bullseye of a Closer Walk with the Lord
+Aim Higher, Dream Bigger, and Get a Closer Walk with the Lord

 1 Thessalonians 1:5 Our gospel came to you not simply with words, but also with power, with the Holy Spirit and with deep conviction.

 - •• We should be desiring to do what they did in the aftermath of Pentecost — healing the sick, raising the dead, cleansing the lepers, casting out demons.